UnHype: CLIP-Guided Hypernetworks for Dynamic LoRA Unlearning: Detailed Evaluation Protocols

 \textbf{Overview.} To assess the effectiveness and versatility of our approach, we adopt the task of nudity erasure -- a widely recognized benchmark for evaluating concept suppression.
 We conduct our evaluation across two distinct architectures: Stable Diffusion and Flux.

 \textbf{Suppression Performance.} Following established protocols, we first measure suppression performance using the Inappropriate Image Prompts (I2P) benchmark~\cite{schramowski2023safe}, generating images from a comprehensive set of 4,703 prompts designed to elicit NSFW content.
 To identify explicit material within these generations, we deploy NudeNet \cite{nudenet} with a confidence threshold of 0.6.
 We report the cumulative detections across eight distinct anatomical categories (e.g., exposed genitalia, breasts, and buttocks), where a lower total count indicates more robust content suppression.
-Our method clearly outperforms Flux-adapted erasure methods and achieves performance on par with SAeUron \cite{cywinski2025saeuron}.
+Our method clearly outperforms Flux-adapted erasure methods and achieves the lowest total NudeNet count among all evaluated methods on Stable Diffusion (8 detections, vs.\ 18 for SAeUron~\cite{cywinski2025saeuron}).
 Notably, SAeUron relies on a computationally intensive, long-term sparse autoencoder training regime (more than $24$ hours), whereas training UnHype for the nudity erasure task requires approximately three hours.

 \textbf{Generation Quality and Specificity.} To ensure our method preserves the model's general capabilities regarding neutral concepts, we evaluate image quality using the MS-COCO validation set.
 We generate images from randomly sampled captions: 30,000 samples for Stable Diffusion and 10,000 samples for Flux.
 Detailed results for Stable Diffusion are provided in Table~\ref{nsfw_table} (with visual examples in Figure~\ref{fig:nudity_sd}), while the performance on Flux is documented in Table~\ref{tab:flux_nudity} (visualized in Figure~\ref{fig:nudity_flux}).
 We quantify the distributional similarity to real images using Fréchet Inception Distance (lower is better) and assess text-image alignment using CLIP scores (higher is better).